Gilles Grimandi: Early life and playing career

 Gilles Jean-Christophe Grimandi was born on 11 November 1970 in Gap, Hautes-Alpes.

 Grimandi began his professional career with Monaco in 1990 and made his first-team debut in 1991 against Nancy in Division 1.
 His career briefly interrupted by French military service, he went on to make 80 appearances and score three goals for the club, mostly as a centre back.
 He helped the club reach both a UEFA Champions League and a UEFA Cup semifinal, and won the league title in 1996–97.

 The following season, Grimandi left to join his former manager Arsène Wenger at Arsenal, making his debut at Elland Road against Leeds United, and helped achieve The Double in his first season.
 He made 113 league appearances as a midfielder, centre back, and right wingback, winning a second Double in his final season (2001–02) with the club.
+Grimandi scored six goals in all competitions for Arsenal during his time at the club, including a burst of three goals in three games in December 1999.

 Grimandi signed with the Colorado Rapids of Major League Soccer on 8 January 2003, after turning down an offer from Middlesbrough.
 Grimandi was the first Frenchman to sign for MLS, and played a pre-season friendly against Santos Laguna of Mexico on 12 March.
 On 30 April he quit the club for family reasons to return to France.
 The Rapids' management described themselves as "deeply saddened" by his decision.